 DeAnna: I’m never going to say that I have the shopping bug.
-Absolutely.
+Absolutely not true.

 LS: Nice.
-Yeah, I always love.
-I’ve been at Minneapolis few times and I was just standing by the mall.
-You know, people from about the Mall of America and they always just sort of roll their eyes thinking, “Boy, if that thing went away.
+I’ve been to Minneapolis few times, and I’m always asking about the mall, you know, people from there about the Mall of America and they always just sort of roll their eyes thinking, “Boy, if that thing went away.
 I don’t think anybody would complain.”
 So how many kids do you have?

-DeAnna: So beautiful family.
+DeAnna: Beautiful family.
 We love them very much.